Brandonio-c/NeuroAI-Cognition-Hub/README.md

 12. [Contributing](#contributing)
 13. [License](#license)

-Up to week 08 day 3 part 1 (2 papers away from day 4)
+Up to week 09 day 04 (just started this week)

 ## About Neuro-Symbolic AI